DaleOrders/AWS-Study-Notes/README.md

 - **User Pools**- Sign-in and get JSON Web Token (JWT)
   - User directory management and profiles, sign-up and sign-in (customisable web UI), mfa and other security features.
-  - Sign in from built in users and other proviers (google, facebook, amazon, saml etc)
+  - Sign in from built in users and other providers (google, facebook, amazon, saml etc)
   - Does not grant access to AWS services (with the exception of API Gateway)

 ![picture 42](images/449ee64e521a6dd67dff40fd24f16d8d3a8da70b86e3308ff1e8f222c5f3ed4e.png)